SEU-ALLEN-codebase/full_spectrum_sources/microenviron/README.md

     - Bench-testing the reconstructed neurons using distance metrics (e.g. spatial distance, substantial spatial distance, and percentage of different structures), or topological morphology descriptor (TMD) by running the script: `analyses/gold_standards/benchmark.py`
     - Finally, plot the morphological features distributions and TMD distributions, by running the script: `analyses/gold_standards/plot.py`

+4. **Estimate the microenvironment feature for each manual annotation** The microenvironment features of a manually annotated single neuron is estimated by finding the microenvironment with the most similar L-measure features from the SEU-D15K.
+This is done by running the script `analyses/predict_types.py`